 10+ European Countries Every Solo Female Traveler Should Spend Time in

 When traveling internationally, especially as a solo traveler, I always purchase travel insurance to give me peace of mind while on the road.
-My go to choice is World Nomads, which I highly recommend!
+My go to choice is SafetyWing, which I highly recommend!

 Never have I ever visited a country where I met so many solo travelers or ex-pats.
 Albania is full of people traveling around the country, hopping from one hostel to the next.
 I’m not one to usually stay in a hostel, but Albania was a different story.
 With affordable hostels, the general affordability of the country, and the number of solo travelers I met along the way, Albania is one of my top recommendations for solo female travelers.